JeremyYu-cn/webhookServer/README.md

 ## API Design

 When designing apis, the function of the corresponding URL can be clearly described through the design of RESTful apis, such as the request method get to obtain data, post to add data or execute methods, put to modify data and so on.

+### Dynamic Router

+The definition of dynamic routing reduces the repeated definition of routing rules, reduces the amount of data transmission, and generates a semantically oriented API.

 ### API List：